blankenberg/QBioCode/docs/source/index.rst

 .. note::
-    Before you start, make sure that you have installed SeqAn correctly by following the  `Prerequisite <installation.md.>` guide.
+    Before you start, make sure that you have installed QBioCode correctly by following the  `Prerequisite <installation.md.>` guide.

 .. toctree::